MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/enterprise/edp-hub.md

 // Gets the app's protected mail database file, then opens and stores a stream on it. private async void OpenMailDatabase()
 {
-    // Only attempt to open the database file stream if we know it&#39;s closed. if (this.mailDatabaseStream == null)
+    // Only attempt to open the database file stream if we know it's closed. if (this.mailDatabaseStream == null)
     {
         StorageFolder appDataStorageFolder = ApplicationData.Current.LocalFolder;